inmyth/practice/ORACLE_JAVA8.md

 System.out.println(sss[1][1]); // ArrayIndexOutOfBoundsException
 ```
 - Arrays.sort only takes in single array parameter where each element can be turned into Comparable, if the input is a multi-array then it casting an array to Comparable will cause ClassCastException
+- Array.sort on String natural order would be : `number -> uppercase letters -> lowercase letters`
+- Arrays.deepEquals(Object[], Object[]) is like Arrays.equals in that it tests if two arrays are equals but works on multi-dimensional arrays.

 ## Loop Constructs
 - `Object List.remove(index)` starts from the first